Jguer/yay/README.md

 Alternatively, the initial installation of Yay can be done by cloning the PKGBUILD and building with makepkg:

+Make sure you have the `base-devel` package group installed

 ```sh
 git clone https://aur.archlinux.org/yay.git
 cd yay
 makepkg -si
 ```

-Note: If you are having an issue with `makepkg` ensure you have the `base-devel` packages installed.

-`pacman -S base-devel`

 ## Support